2017 IHSWLA EXECUTIVE BOARD

 For many years, girls lacrosse was only being played at the club or intramural level at a few high schools in the Chicagoland area.
 After several years of schools scheduling their own games, a group of people took the initiative to unify the existing schools and create a more organized league that would foster growth and development of girls lacrosse.
 As a result of these efforts, the IHSWLA was formed in 1998 with seven schools, under the direction of the first president, Linda Weinstein.
 Soon lacrosse programs all around the Chicagoland area were emerging, including high schools in the city, west and southwest suburbs.
 Past presidents have included Lauren Rippy and Pete Collins.
 Rippy coached at Lane Tech, Loyola Academy and Neuqua Valley, before taking the head coaching position at Aurora University.
 Collins was the president for 10 years, while also serving on the US Lacrosse High School Board as the Midwest Chair and coaching at New Trier.

-The IHSWLA is also part of US Lacrosse, which acts as the national governing body of men`s and women`s lacrosse in the United States.
-The Chicago-IL Chapter of US Lacrosse has supported girls lacrosse by sponsoring player clinics, hosting the annual Illinois High School Lacrosse Convention for coaches, players and parents, and having an annual Awards Dinner to recognize players, coaches and individuals who have impacted the development of lacrosse in the Chicagoland area.
+The IHSWLA follows the guidelines of US Lacrosse, which is the national governing body of men`s and women`s lacrosse in the United States.
+The Chicago-IL Chapter of US Lacrosse has supported girls lacrosse by sponsoring various clinics.
+In the past, the chapter hosted an annual Illinois High School Lacrosse Convention for three years and sponsored an annual Awards Dinner to recognize players, coaches and individuals who have impacted the development of lacrosse in the Chicagoland area.
 Currently, the Illinois US Lacrosse Chapter has sponsored US Lacrosse Level 1 and Level 2 coaching clinics for men and women's coaches.
-Head coaches memberships in US Lacrosse provide money for the chapter, as well as the number of All-Americans for the chapter and an IL-WI National Tournament team.
+Head coach memberships in US Lacrosse provide money for the chapter, as well as the number of All-Americans for the chapter and an IL-WI National Tournament team.

 The level of lacrosse in Illinois has risen tremendously, with more players being recognized nationally by Under Armour, Brine and other national teams.
 Players have also played in the US Lacrosse Champions Cup, and the number of players being recruited by Division 1 programs has grown also.
 The number of players moving on to play at the collegiate level has increased significantly also.